moby/moby/project/ISSUE-TRIAGE.md

 ### 3. Prioritizing issue

-When attached to a specific milestone, an issue can be attributed one of the following labels to indicate their degree of priority (from more urgent to less urgent).
+When, and only when, an issue is attached to a specific milestone, the issue can be labeled with the following labels to indicate their degree of priority (from more urgent to less urgent).

 | Priority    | Description                                                                                                                       |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------|